Suns vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 06)

 Phoenix vs. New York Odds

-AI algorithm Remi is pouring through loads of data points on each line.
+Remi is pouring through loads of stats on each player.
 In fact, anytime the Phoenix vs New York trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme temps rarely follow normal, predictable patterns.
+Not to mention games played at extreme altitude seemingly never follow normal, predictable patterns.

 Phoenix vs New York Opening Odds